MinhCao031/stenotype/README.md

 How to run:
 - Command to run: `sudo ./stenotype -v --dir=PATH/TO/OUTPUT/ --dir_pcap=PATH/TO/PCAP/`
   - Need help?
 Run `sudo ./stenotype --help`
-- Example: `sudo ./stenotype -v --dir=./log/ --dir_pcap=./Pcap/`
+- Example: `sudo ./stenotype -v --gid=root --uid=root --thread=2 --dir=./log/ --dir_pcap=/`
+  - This will run using 2 threads
-  - This will find and read all pcap files from `./Pcap/`
+  - This will find and read all pcap files from `./`
   - For each pcap file, it then export them as pcapng in `./log/PKT/`
   - For each pcapng exported into `./log/PKT/`, its index file is also created in `./log/IDX/`
+  - All mentioned folders are opened with root's permission

 Note:
+- The file `read_byte` file is used to read byte from a file (compiled from `read_byte.cc`)
-- This can be run using only 2 paramters (mentioned as flags in source code):
+- This can be run using these paramters (mentioned as flags in source code):
   - `dir`: Directory of input and output files.
 This must contain 2 folder: `PKT/` and `IDX/`
   - `dir_pcap`: Directory of pcap files
-- The file `read_byte` file is used to read byte from a file (compiled from `read_byte.cc`)
+  - `thread`: Number of threads running in the same time
+  - `gid`, `uid`
+  - `-v`: Verbose